tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Any number of <b>Long-distance</b> cards may be deployed to the same lane until the end of the turn.
+Any number of <b>Long-distance</b> cards may be deployed to the same lane until the end of this turn.
 Any <b>Long-distance</b> card deployed this turn must skip the arrival step.
 <br>

 ##### ALP.RNG.026